LakshmiMenon-informaticist/sapbert-vs-biobert-clinical-normalization/README.md

-# sapbert-vs-biobert-clinical-normalization
-Comparing SapBERT and BioBERT for clinical term normalization to SNOMED CT using cosine similarity and terminology mapping accuracy.
 # SapBERT vs. BioBERT for Clinical Terminology Normalization

 This project evaluates two state-of-the-art biomedical language models — **SapBERT** and **BioBERT** — on their ability to normalize ambiguous clinical inputs to standardized SNOMED CT concepts.